-PALLADA is an All-American Cooperative Consumer Organization that provides its members with an opportunity for direct and growing benefits 1 through their inpidual and collective consuming activity 2.
+PALLADA is an All-American Cooperative Consumer Organization that provides its members with an opportunity for direct and growing benefits 1 through their individual and collective consuming activity 2.

 Thus PALLADA is a consumer union created to transform consumption into a productive force.
 Accordingly, it is both an enterprise and an organization whose members control and manage the organizational activity.

-100% of PALLADA's income is pided among its members.
+100% of PALLADA's income is distributed among its members.

-As a rule, half of the amount of commission that a vendor affiliated with PALLADA (see Glossary of Terms) pays for a purchase made by its member in the current month (see Vendor Loyalty) is paid to this member in the form of a rebate (see Glossary of Terms).
+As a rule, half of the amount of commission that a vendor affiliated with PALLADA pays for a purchase made by its member in the current month is paid to this member in the form of a rebate.

-By registering in PALLADA as an apprentice (see Glossary of Terms), as consumer activity continues, any PALLADA member becomes its partner (see Glossary of Terms), which gives him the opportunity to receive a share in the monthly total PALLADA's income generated by the joint activities of PALLADA as a whole.
-A participant becomes a partner by accumulating $ 1000 of personal rebate for an unlimited period of time.
+By registering in PALLADA as an apprentice, if his consumer activity continues, any PALLADA member eventually becomes its partner, which gives him the opportunity to receive a share in the monthly total PALLADA's income generated by the joint activities of PALLADA as a whole.
+A participant becomes a partner by accumulating $1000 of personal rebate for an unlimited period of time.
 3

-PALLADA provides its partners not only with the opportunity to receive significant returns from their purchases, but also the opportunity to receive growing income, the amount of which is not formally limited, since it is not directly generated by consumer's activity (see PALLADA Income Sources).
+PALLADA provides its partners not only with the opportunity to receive significant returns from their purchases, but also the opportunity to receive growing income, the amount of which is not formally limited, since it is not directly generated by consumer's activity (see PALLADA's Sources of Income).